tautik/XeroCodee/README.md

 ## For Backend refer:

-Check out the XeroCodee demo video at https://github.com/tautik/AuthServiceMongoDB
+Check out the Backend at https://github.com/tautik/AuthServiceMongoDB